dhsc-govuk/FingertipsNext/frontend/fingertips-frontend/README.md

 Note we use the full chromium headless mode offered by recent playwright versions see https://playwright.dev/docs/release-notes#try-new-chromium-headless for details, we do to this make our ui and e2e testing as close to real world as possible.

-### Accessibility Testing:
+### Accessibility Testing

-Performed at the ui stage.
+Performed in the ui tests.
 Libraries used: @axe-core/playwright and axe-playwright.

 Configured to the WCAG2.2 AA standard in the following file playwright/page-objects/pageFactory.ts.

 To check there are 0 accessibility violations call expectNoAccessibilityViolations();

 Any violations of this standard cause a test failure unless the rule violated has been accepted in pageFactory.ts.

+## Visual Screenshot Snapshot Testing

+Performed in the e2e tests and only when they run in CI/CD, they are not performed when the e2e tests are run locally to avoid flake as the screenshots will be different for different platforms.

+There is a manual workflow job to update the snapshots stored in the github cache.

+An allowable tolerance of pixel difference is configured in the playwright config file, see maxDiffPixels.

 ## Code structure